robinmadani/gaza-research-project/README.md

 The objective of our volume, keyword, and contextual analysis is to determine how, and to what extent, different news outlets have reported on specific topics, as well as to identify the words that commonly appear in connection with these topics.
 This analysis serves as a foundation for understanding the contextual usage of keywords throughout our study.
 At this stage, the analysis does not yet allow for a precise interpretation of the semantic relationships between keywords and their context.
 However, it does reveal the underlying linguistic narratives through which specific topics are presented.

+## Methodology

+Article Volume and Trend by Source: In a first step, the reporting activity of individual news outlets is visualized over time using a line chart broken down by month.
+This allows for the analysis of both the volume and trend of coverage across the given time period. artikel_pro_monat = df.resample('M').size() artikel_pro_monat.plot() gesamt_article_count = df['full_article'].dropna().shape[0] Our objective here is to identify which events attracted the most attention of the individual newspaper outlets and thus triggered the publication of articles.

 # Part 2 - Attribution Analysis: Detecting Blame and Criticism

 ## Objective